 concept of being unleavened.
 Although Paul didn't use the word

-leavens the whole lump of dough; leaven refers to sin.
-Being holy means we have alleviated the contradictions in our lives that would work
+leavens the whole lump of dough," leaven referring to sin.
+Being holy means we have alleviated the contradictions in our lives that work

-against the gospel of Christ.
+against our faith in Jesus.
 We have killed the flesh with its passions and

-desires, so we are not a mixed bag of righteousness and sin, but single in
+desires, so we are not a mixed bag of righteousness and sin, but are single in

-heart and form.
-The things we do to contradict our faith is evil, so we need
+heart.
+The things we do that contradict our faith are evil; we need

-to rise above them and be Holy to the Lord, and God will perform
+to rise above them and be Holy as the Lord is holy, and God will perform

 miracles through us, because then He can trust us that we won't tear down what